 Mix on speed one until everything is incorporated, about 30 seconds.
 Then, switch the mixer to speed 2 and mix for 4 minutes.
 After 4 minutes, start adding the rest of the reserved water, a little bit at a time, throughout an additional 4 minutes for a total of 8 minutes mix time.

 As you can see in the mixing progress images above (left: after mixing 4 minutes, and right: at the end of mixing), the dough will still be plenty wet and sticky by the end of mixing, but smoother and with some strength.
-At the end of mixing the dough will not pass a full windowpane test.
-But, this is fine because you will perform several sets of stretch and folds during warm bulk fermentation.
+At the end of mixing the dough will not pass a full windowpane test, but will come very close.
+Be sure to mix this dough sufficiently!

 4. Warm Bulk Fermentation – 1:20 p.m. to 3:50 p.m.

 During this phase (of the two-step bulk fermentation phase), give the dough a total of 3 sets of vigorous stretch and folds separated by 30 minutes each.
 The first set happens 30 minutes after the beginning of bulk (i.e., 1:50 p.m.).
 The dough will be very slack and wet, use wet hands and perform the folds quickly.
 After the third set let the dough rest the remainder of bulk fermentation untouched.

 After the last set of stretch and folds, let the dough rest until the full 2 hours and 30 minutes of bulk fermentation have elapsed.
 This duration, at around 75-78°F (23-25°C), will certainly push the activity in this dough—which is what we want.
-The next day when you remove the dough from the fridge, you’ll see plenty of signs of a well fermented dough.
+The next day when you remove the dough from the fridge, you’ll see plenty of signs of a well-fermented dough.

 5. Cold Bulk Fermentation – 3:50 p.m. to 9:00 a.m. (next day)

-Place the covered bulk container into your home fridge at 38°F – 40°F (3°C – 4°C) until the next day.
+Place the covered bulk container into your home fridge at 38-40°F (3-4°C) until the next day.